Guided Tours

 • Do you fancy going on a guided tour around the Lippe Plant?

 • What facilities can be found where at the Lippe Plant?
 Our overview provides the answer to this question.
-However, it not only shows you the individual facilities – it also provides you with a link, enabling you to go straight to the page that gives a detailed description of the relevant field of business.
+However, it not only shows you the individual facilities and production plants of the various REMONDIS companies located at the site – it also provides you with a link, enabling you to go straight to the page that gives a detailed description of the relevant field of business.

 • 1.
 Main administration buildings